What Is a Registered Herbalist — and Why Does It Matter?

 Earning the RH(AHG) designation typically takes several years.
 The process involves four distinct elements.

 Documented clinical hours.
 Applicants must log significant supervised and independent clinical hours working directly with clients in a professional herbalism context.
-The credential must reflect real-world practice, not just academic study.
+The credential reflects real-world practice alongside academic study.

 Case studies.
 Applicants submit detailed case studies showing their clinical reasoning — how they assessed a client, how they selected herbs, how the protocol evolved, what changed.
 These are reviewed for the quality of thinking they reveal.
 Writing a strong case study requires the practitioner to articulate their reasoning precisely and demonstrate genuine attentiveness to the individual person in front of them.

 Peer review.
-The final stage is evaluation by a panel of AHG members — practicing herbalists looking not just for knowledge, but for clinical judgment, professional ethics, and the integrative thinking that separates a skilled practitioner from someone who has memorized herb lists.
+The final stage is evaluation by a panel of AHG members — practicing herbalists looking for knowledge, clinical judgment, professional ethics, and the integrative thinking that separates a skilled practitioner from someone who has memorized herb lists.

 This is what makes the RH(AHG) meaningfully different from certifications granted by educational programs alone.
-It is a recognition by the community of practice, not a certificate of completion.
+It is a recognition by the community of practice.

 What a Registered Herbalist actually knows